fleschutz/PowerShell/Docs/FAQ.md

 <details><summary>Why do some scripts show gibberish characters?</summary>

-**Those PowerShell scripts are using Unicode characters.
-Use a modern console supporting UTF-8 such as *Windows Terminal*, please.**
+**Your current terminal application doesn't support Unicode characters used by those PowerShell scripts.
+Use a modern one such as *Windows Terminal*, please.**
 </details>

 <details><summary>How to configure PowerShell as my default shell on Linux?</summary>